nmurray1984/MobileNsfwNet/README.md

 # MobileNsfwNet

 This project is meant to further the availability of NSFW detection on all devices.
-Porn is available instantly just about anywhere - phones, tablets, TVs, gaming consoles, etc. Unfortunately, for those don't want to see it or keep others from seeing it (children), the tools availible are unreliable or .
-We are striving to build the following:
+Porn is available instantly just about anywhere - phones, tablets, TVs, gaming consoles, etc. Unfortunately, for those don't want to see it or keep others from seeing it, the tools availible are unreliable or easy to get around.
+We are striving to solve this problem by building the following:

 1) A neural network that accurately detects pornographic images.
-There are many other types of NSFW content - either by category (violence) or media (video, audio, text).
-The goal of this project is to focus on porn at this time.

-2) Strive to keep processing power to a minimum
+2) Continually experiment to reduce the processing power required for inference

 3) Release it for free

 # How it's built

-The original training dataset was built using tools provided by ______.
+The original training dataset was built using tools provided by [####](https://github.com/alex000kim/nsfw_data_scraper).
 Each image was then verified as NSFW by running it through Azure's Content Moderator service.
 Those classifications where then used to train a MobileNetv2 classifier (chosen due to its small size).

 # Where is the dataset?